nbwzx/nbwzx/README.md

 * Currently doing my bachelor thesis about Khovanov homology and knot concordance.
 * Expected to graduate from Shanghai Jiao Tong University in Summer 2022.
-* Planning to pursue further education in Statistics.
+* An incoming graduate student in the National University of Singapore Statistics program.
 * Open to job opportunities (intern or full-time).
 Feel free to contact me.
 Download my CV [here](https://nbwzx.github.io/files/CV.pdf).

 Also available at: